davidlhw/slido-me-first/README.md

-# Slido Vote Me
+# Slido Me First

-A simple vote bot for the audience interaction tool Slido (sli.do) made in Python.
+A simple voting bot for the audience interaction tool Slido (sli.do) made in Python.
+Vote for your question as often as you like.

 ## Installation